Gaza War — Strategic Assessment

 IranPatron state of Hamas and PIJ; indirect belligerent via the Resistance Axis

-HezbollahNorthern-front activator; degraded after 2025 Lebanon campaign
+HezbollahNorthern-front activator; degraded after 2025 Lebanon campaign; re-engaged in 2026 Lebanon War

 Unit 8200IDF SIGINT element; primary operator of Lavender and Where’s Daddy